home | what's new | other sitescontact | about

 But what am I to make of this “myself”?
 Surely, I’d assumed, this must have something to do with Twins sharing a great sense of similarity.

-For many years, I’ve accepted early joint experiences of mutual happiness to constitute this similarity and “myself.”
+For many years, I’ve accepted early joint experiences of mutual happiness to constitute this similarity and like “myself.”
 And it’s true that we did share a kind of mystical experience of the “coming home” and the “utter familiarity.”
 These perceptions, I came to take for granted, must be the manifestation of the “myself” in “soulmate, myself.”

 But I’m not so sure now that early joint experiences of mutual happiness stand as isomorphic to “myself.”
 The problem is, you are not like “myself” in many important ways.
 We do not share similar values, similar life goals, similar aspirations.